 This photo shows a batch side curtain frames ready to go out to be sand blasted.
 One of the two TRS LeMans race cars owned by The Roadster Factory can be seen in the background.

 The next step in the process, after sandblasting, is painting the frames.
 The frames are painted with an epoxy primer to prevent future rusting problems.
 In this shot, the arms on a set of Dzus frames are painted in a silver paint that has been custom mixed to match the original factory colour.

-After the paint has thoroughly dried, the arms are taped off to protect the silver paint and each set of curtains is boxed for the trip to The Magic Carpet Factory.
+After the paint has thoroughly dried, the arms are taped off to protect the silver paint and each set of curtains is taken to our back room which houses The Magic Carpet Factory.
 Special build tags are attached to each frame to identify each set of frames by number and to indicate the colour and type of material to be used.
 TRF can rebuild your side curtain using standard Robbins vinyl top material, British Everflex vinyl top material, or Sunfast canvas top material.
 These materials match the tops, tonneau covers, and hood stick covers sold by The Roadster Factory.
 Interior grade vinyl is not suitable for covering side curtains.

 Photo above left shows a side curtain cover pattern drawn out on a piece of top material.
-After being cut out by Brenda Shields, Betty Kessler puts her years of sewing experience to good use by creating a cover out of the pieces as shown in the photo on the right.
+After being cut out, Brenda Shields puts her years of sewing experience to good use by creating a cover out of the pieces as shown in the photo on the right.

 Brenda is fitting a cover to a side curtain frame in the photo on the left.
 In the photo on the right, Brenda is gluing the cover to the top of the frame.

 Once the cover is fitted to the side curtain frame it is time to fit the fixed window.
 The window is secured at the top and bottom by the fuzzy window channel in which the sliding window moves back and forth.

 The front edge of the fixed window is sewn between two layers of material at the front of the side curtain.